HHS-Coding-Club/homepage/README.md

 ## License

-This repository is licensed under the Carbonated License.
+This repository is licensed under our clubs custom Carbonated License.
 You can find it in the LICENSE file.